 How to plan a new food menu photo shoot?

-Any new seasonal branding is always difficult to plan when I have worked with the company before.
-A number of things run through my head… How do I better my previous work?
+A number of things run through my head when planning for a new shoot… How do I better my previous work?
 How do I stand out from the crowd?
 How is each photo going to be different but also flow with an overriding theme?

 When planning any shoot I always discuss with the manager or GM to decipher what look they would like to achieve from the shoot.
 With Instagram being so popular in recent years it is easy for your company to get lost in the vast amount of content that is uploaded everyday.
 As this is the case a brand theme is important so that customers remember the similarities then associate them with your restaurant.
 We decided upon flat lays, a light and bright colour pallet and human interactions.
 A snippet of the shoot can be seen in the photo gallery below.

 If you are a photographer who is reading this I have a few tips for you to consider before shooting.
 I always shoot near a window, with one reflector and 1-2 soft boxes depending on how dark the venue is.
 Always take an extra light, as you don’t know what lighting situation you may be facing on that day.
 Shooting at this time of year you have limited light as it is but if you are unlucky enough for your planned shoot to land on a dull overcast day not much natural light will be streaming through the windows.